 Walk the Charles Bridge at sunrise

-Charles Bridge is an absolutely stunning structure connecting Mala Strana (Little Quarter) and Stare Mesto (The Old Town).
+At the top of your Itinerary for Prague has to be the Charles Bridge.
+The bridge is an absolutely stunning structure connecting Mala Strana (Little Quarter) and Stare Mesto (The Old Town).
 Our favourite thing in Prague was strolling across the bridge, mulled wine in hand, taking in the fairy tale that is Prague.
+At one point during our 4 days in Prague we even had snowflakes falling as we crossed and honestly no Disney film can prepare you for this real life magic.
 It does get insanely busy on the Bridge so sometimes you don’t have a choice but to walk slowly.

 Admire the views from the Old Town Hall Tower